What is the difference between saving and investing and where could you put your money?

 Inflation is what eats into your money over time.
 It’s the clothes-moth of wealth: a vicious creature that just loves to chomp through the value of your money and makes bigger holes in it the longer you keep your money for.

 Inflation is about prices going up.
 As prices go up year after year it means that the pound in your pocket buys just a little bit less (or a lot less in the case of property) each year.
+In fact, since mid-2021, inflation has soared way beyond the 2% that the Bank of England aims for annually.

 What to consider when saving